LoD-Loc v3: Generalized Aerial Localization in Dense Cities using Instance Silhouette Alignment¶

 Key Designs¶

-- Mechanism: A learnable Prompter Module is added on top of the SAM architecture.
-The SAM encoder extracts image features \(F_{embed}\); the Prompter Module predicts prompt embeddings from these features; the SAM decoder generates the instance mask set \(\mathcal{S}_q = \{M_q^j\}_{j=1}^N\).
-During training, the SAM encoder is frozen and fine-tuned with LoRA; only the Prompter Module and SAM decoder are updated.
+Query images require individual masks for matching.
+While SAM has strong zero-shot capabilities, it requires prompts and does not automatically output "one instance per building."
+A learnable Prompter Module is added: the SAM encoder extracts features \(F_{embed}\), from which the Prompter Module predicts prompt embeddings for the SAM decoder, yielding an instance mask set \(\mathcal{S}_q = \{M_q^j\}_{j=1}^N\).
+During training, the SAM encoder is frozen and fine-tuned with LoRA, while the Prompter and decoder are updated to create an automatic building segmenter.

-For each predicted instance \(M_q^j\) in the query image, the best match (highest Dice coefficient \(d_j^*\)) is found in the rendered instance set \(\mathcal{S}_{hyp}\).
-The final cost is a weighted sum of all instance matching scores.
-Two weighting strategies are provided:
+For each predicted instance \(M_q^j\) in the query image, the cost function finds the best-fitting counterpart in the rendered set \(\mathcal{S}_{hyp}\) and records the maximum Dice \(d_j^*\).
+The total cost is a weighted sum of matching scores.
+Weights follow two strategies—segmentation confidence or bounding box area:

 Loss & Training¶

-Multi-task training loss: \(L = L_{rpn} + L_{roi}\).
-The RPN loss supervises proposal generation; the RoI loss supervises final classification, regression, and mask prediction.
-AdamW optimizer with learning rate \(2 \times 10^{-4}\), weight decay 0.05, cosine annealing, trained for 20 epochs.
-The SAM encoder uses ViT-Huge pretrained weights with LoRA fine-tuning.
+The instance segmenter is trained with a multi-task loss \(L = L_{rpn} + L_{roi}\).
+RPN loss supervises proposal generation, and RoI loss supervises final classification, regression, and mask prediction.
+Optimizer: AdamW, learning rate \(2 \times 10^{-4}\), weight decay 0.05, cosine annealing, 20 epochs.
+The SAM encoder uses ViT-Huge pretrained weights fine-tuned with LoRA.

 Key Experimental Results¶